Cryptocurrency and divorce (England & Wales)

 Child arrangements:

-There is absolutely no requirement to formalise these , and in general, couples are encouraged to resolve these matters between themselves rather than involving the court.
-In the event that there are disputes that cannot be resolved with the assistance of a divorce specialist or mediator, then a court application can be made and a judge will ultimately determine the arrangements.
+There is no requirement to formalise your child arrangements , and in general, couples are encouraged to resolve these matters between themselves rather than involving the court.
+If there are disputes that cannot be resolved with the assistance of a Divorce Specialist or mediator, then a court application can be made, and a judge will ultimately determine the arrangements.

 Financial arrangements: